What Is User Retention? How to Measure & Improve It (2023)

-This type of analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.
+This type of user analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.

 For instance, if users who spend more time in your app are better retained, you should focus your development efforts on keeping users engaged longer.
-If you find that users who interact with a specific feature tend to stick around, be sure your marketing and onboarding efforts showcase that specific component of your product.
+If you find that users who interact with a specific feature tend to stick around, be sure your marketing and onboarding efforts showcase that specific aspect of your product.

 Users are looking for a UI that offers clear, accessible benefits.
 If you’re noticing problems with your retention rate, audit your UI to ensure it’s designed to work well for your specific customers.